 For example, if police enter your home and search it without a warrant, consent, or “exigent circumstances”, and find a gun inside your bedroom closet, the gun should be “suppressed.”
 If the gun is suppressed, the prosecutor can’t introduce evidence about the gun at your trial.
 Without this evidence, gun possession charges might be dismissed as unable to be proved.

-As a gun lawyer, I defend clients charged with gun possession and sale in New York City.
+I'm a gun lawyer.
+I defend clients charged with possessing and selling firearms in New York City.
 Call me anytime for a free consultation at 212-390-0036, or complete this short form:

 Click here to subscribe to my blog: